djmasde/catwm/README.md

    -Desktops are now 10 aka 10 tags or workspaces...

    -Added a quick, and dirty hack in unmapnotify, for molest resize if have, more windows with dialogs...

+   -Added catkill function, to close X, in dwm's style

  * 22.07.14